liangchen1ce/liangchen1ce.github.io/_posts/2013-11-29-eng-yimengfolk.markdown

 Sunrise concert hall, Beihang University
 #### Online Video
 [Yimeng Folk and three other songs](http://v.youku.com/v_show/id_XNDAyOTgwMDQw.html)
+PS: There might be a one minute ad before video playing.
 #### Me?
 Second row, forth from the left in the first and last song